luxintenebris/flashcard/README.md

-# cls-sty-templ
+# tex-card
-Template repository for developing tex classes and packages.
+LaTex class for creating Q&A flashcards.